‘All religions are true’ Religious Pluralism: A Christian Response

 (5) ‘Your father is an image of the Lord of Creation, your mother an image of the Earth.
 For him who fails to honor them, every work of piety is in vain.
 This is the first duty.’
 (Hindu.
 Janet, i.
 9)

-There is a universal understanding of good and evil throughout ancient civilizations.
-A Christian worldview would explain this universal understanding as a conscience that has been given to mankind because humans are created in His image.
-It says in Romans 1:18-20 that we are without excuse because God’s attributes are clearly perceived in creation.
-We all know God’s moral law from creation and our God-given consciences.
+There is a universal understanding of good and evil that has been shared throughout ancient civilizations.
+Biblically, this would explain the universal understanding of right and wrong is evidence that we have been given a conscience by God.
+It is stated in Romans 1:18-20 that no one will have an excuse because God’s attributes are clearly evident in creation.
+We are all aware of God’s moral law, as revealed in creation and our God-given consciences.

 Christianity Best Illustrates Love